 Dithered 10-bit color depth (8-bit + 2-bit FRC) is supported for 1.07 billion colors, while the 178° wide viewing angles ensure flawless image quality regardless of the angle you’re looking at the screen.

 Due to the monitor’s wide color gamut, if you have a colorimeter, you can use the MSI MAG274QRF-QD for professional color-critical work once properly profiled and calibrated.
+You can do it even without a colorimeter at a respectable level.

 The 2560×1440 Quad HD resolution hits the pixel density sweet spot when displayed on the 27″ sized screen of the monitor.
 With roughly 108 PPI (pixels per inch), you get sharp text and details as well as plenty of screen space without any scaling necessary.